sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 }
 ```

 There's actually no `Marshal()` or `Unmarshal()` functions defined specifically for this type.
 This means that runtime reflection is used.
-This is generally seen as slower, because it is slower.
-It's strange that type-specific serialization code isn't generated for Go.
-This can be mitigated by using a separate protoc plugin called [vtprotobuf](https://github.com/planetscale/vtprotobuf) that will actually generate these specialized marshal and unmarshal functions.
+Reflection is generally seen as slower, because it is slower.
+It's strange that optimized, type-specific serialization code isn't generated for Go.
+You can actually get this by using a separate protoc plugin called [vtprotobuf](https://github.com/planetscale/vtprotobuf) that will generate these specialized marshal and unmarshal functions for each protobuf type.
 It also allows for using type-specific memory pools, which can also help reduce allocations and improve performance.
-From my [own testing](/posts/benchmarking-go-grpc/) just adding `vtprotobuf` with zero code changes can add 2-4% performance to protobuf marshalling/unmarshalling.
+From my [own testing](/posts/benchmarking-go-grpc/) just adding `vtprotobuf` with zero code changes can improved performance by 2-4%.
 This is essentially a "free" 2-4%, so it's super strange to me that this wouldn't be part of the standard compiler.
 This project needs more love and support.

 Note that there are [other efforts which claim outrageous improvements](https://medium.com/@octopus.dev/gremlin-77af6fee4193) over what the standard protobuf library does.
 They do make tradeoffs to achieve these performance gains, but sometimes the extra complexity is worth it.